dwyl/home/README.md

 [🦠](https://en.wikipedia.org/wiki/COVID-19_lab_leak_theory)
 and lock-down
 [🚫](https://www.oxfam.org/en/press-releases/ten-richest-men-double-their-fortunes-pandemic-while-incomes-99-percent-humanity)
-brought construction/renovation progress to a complete halt. 🛑 <br />
+brought construction/renovation progress to a halt. 🛑 <br />
-We were unable to continue with construction due to restrictions and then when things re-opened our foreman moved on to a different project leaving us with an unfinished exterior building
+We were unable to continue with construction due to restrictions <br />
+and then when things re-opened our foreman moved on to a different project <br />
+leaving us with an unfinished exterior building
 (i.e. building site!) 🚧 <br />
 We requested several quotes